 This gum tissue infection can either be acute or chronic.
 Acute pericoronitis is associated with pain, swelling, and fever, which indicate that the bacterial infection is radiating.
 Chronic pericoronitis is associated with mild constant inflammation in the affected area.
 Pericoronitis mostly affects teenagers and young adults.
 Patients with pericoronitis usually experience difficulties in moving their jaws while chewing or opening their mouth.

 Pericoronitis is not the same as periodontitis in that pericoronitis occurs exactly around a tooth that is just erupting, where the tooth has not fully erupted from the gum covering it.
+You might be thinking about how long does pericoronitis last?
+Symptoms of pericoronitis can last for a while around 15 days.
+Relief can be expected in the pericoronitis wisdom tooth a week after treatment.
+If the initial treatment is not done, the condition could return.

-Causes of Pericoronitis
+What Causes of Pericoronitis

 Bacteria accumulation is the main cause of pericoronitis.
 When the tooth is partially erupting and still has much gingiva covering it, food debris and bacteria may get trapped in-between the erupting tooth and the overlapping gum tissue.

 Pericoronitis begins with an inflammation of the flap of the overlapping gingival tissue (operculum).
 This is known as operculitis.
-Operculitis leads to the formation of an abscess under the operculum, which develops into the pericoronal infection (pericoronitis).
+Operculitis leads to the formation of an abscess under the operculum, which develops into a pericoronal infection (pericoronitis).
 Pericoronitis, if left untreated, can radiate to other parts of the mouth.

-This gum tissue infection is also a sign for emergency extraction of a wisdom tooth.
+This gum tissue infection is also a sign for the emergency extraction of a wisdom tooth.
 Pericoronitis normally occurs when there is not enough room in the lower jaw to accommodate all of the teeth.

 Click here to read more about pericoronitis and wisdom tooth pain.

-Signs and Symptoms of Pericoronitis
+Common Signs and Symptoms of Pericoronitis

 - Halitosis (bad breath)